-This post and giveaway is brought to you by my partners at RYOBI.
+This post is brought to you by my partners at RYOBI.
 All opinions are those of Thrift Diving.

 Some things are awesome when they’re vintage: clothing…furniture…cars….

 But garage door openers?

 Ummm….maybe not.
 LOL

 Open my garage doors and you’d swear a freight train chugging through.
 Not cool, especially since our bedroom is directly above the garage.
 And I’m sure my neighbors don’t appreciate the sometimes-late-night open and closes.

 It was time for a replacement.

 Most things I love to DIY myself, not just because I enjoy doing them and learning about home improvement (can’t beat being self-sufficient around the house, too).
 And often times it’s usually cheaper, right?

 But this time, I went against my DIY nature and decided to hire The Home Depot garage door installers/contractors to come out and get the job done quickly and easily.
 And all I had to do was stand back and learn!

 Here’s what our garage door opener looked like before we replaced it!